Askarbek-orakov/ASAR/docs/index.md

 git clone https://github.com/Askarbek-orakov/ASAR.git

 ```
 d.
 The folder will be saved as "ASAR".
 Open the folder and go to subfolder "R", where you will find "app.R".
-Please, open "app.R" with RStudio and then click on "Run App" button.
+Please, open "app.R" with RStudio and then click on "Run App" button (ASAR/R/app.R).

 ## Data Preparation

-1. After cloning the repository as discribed in previous section, open "prepareProject.Rmd" with RStudio that can be found in the folder "bash" inside the folder "ASAR".
+1. After cloning the repository as described above, in RStudio open ASAR/bash/prepareProject.Rmd .

 2. Install packages listed below.